JameelB/redhat-practical-exercises/questions.md

     * Perform unit tests in each service and perform integration tests to verify communication between each service.
 At the end, perform an end-to-end test to make sure it works together as an entire system and meet its goals.

+  * **Q.3 If you were working on a new feature along with several other distributed team members and you became blocked and unable to continue with your work in a productive manner, how would you go about resolving the problem so that you could continue on?**
+    * First, find out the root cause of the issue.
+Then, you can provide and list possible solutions to fix the problem.
+The possible solutions are evaluated to determine the pros and cons of each solution and how it will affect how the feature will work overall.
+Fix the problem with the determined best solution.

   * **Q4.
 What do you value in a code base?**
     * Have a good structure and adhere to a standard to make it easier to read, maintain, refactor and extend.